madraven05/flow-3d/README.md

 - **Fast Development with Vite:** Lightning-fast development experience using React Vite for quick builds and optimized performance.
 - **Editing Tools:** Modify components, create connections, and adjust positions in real time.
 - **Responsive Design:** Works on various screen sizes and devices.
+- **Presentation Mode:** Present the canvas fullscreen with a laser pointer!

 ## 🔧 Technologies Used